Aziz Feyzi Pirinççizâde: Biography

 He was also a member of parliament where he reportedly held disputes with the Armenian deputy Vartkes Serengülian.
-He and his cousin Bekir Sidki Pirinççizâde assumed a leading role in the massacres of the Armenian population of Diyarbakir.
+He and his cousin Bekir Sidki Pirinççizâde assumed a leading role in the massacres of the Armenian population of Diyarbekir.
 Both were involved in the Committee of Inquiry set up by Mehmed Reshid in order to find a solution to the Armenian question.
 Aziz Feyzi as a member of the committee, and his cousin as a captain of the militia unit, which carried out the orders of the committee.

 In May 1915, Mehmed Reshid sent Aziz Feyzi to Mardin in order to organize the persecution of the Christians.
 In Mardin, Hilmi Bey has so far successfully prevented the persecution of the local Christian community.
 Furthermore, local Turkish and Kurdish leaders had refused to take part in the Hamidian massacres.
 According to the detailed Arabic diary of Syriac Catholic priest Fr.
 Ishaq Armalé, Feyzi declared upon his arrival, "Let no Christian remain!
 He who does not do this duty is no longer a Muslim."
 Feyzi added, "The time has come to save Turkey from its national enemies, that is, the Christians.
 It is clear that the states of Europe will not punish us, because Germany is on our side and helps us."